 The Download CSV functionality allows you to generate and download a CSV report that includes all the information corresponding to each view.

-THREAT PREVENTION - ENDPOINT
+DNS Security - ENDPOINT

-The Threat Prevention - Endpoint view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
+The DNS Security - Endpoint view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the DNS queries that are filtered by the HEIMDAL Agent's DarkLayer Guard engine.
 On the top, you see a statistic regarding the number of Analyzed Traffic Requests, the number of Prevented Attacks, the percentage of Prevented Attacks, and the number of Category Blocks.

 The collected information is placed in the following views: Standard, Threat Type, Hostname/Latest Threats, TTPC, Category Blocks, and Full Logging.

-This view displays a table with the following details: Hostname, Username, IP Address, Analyzed Requests, Prevented Attacks, and Risk Level. - Threat Type
+This view displays a table with the following details: Hostname, Username, IP Address, Analyzed Requests, Prevented Attacks, and Risk Level.

 This view displays a table with the following details: Threat Type, Number of matches, Most Targeted Hostname, and Username. - Hostname/Threats